 ECT: Electroconvulsive therapy is a medical treatment that induces a brief set of seizures to stimulate the brain and affect its neural functioning.
 The treatment was originally used for schizophrenia, before researchers during the 1960s-‘80s found it to be even more effective in treating mood disorders, and in particular depression.
 As a result, today it is primarily used to treat this condition.

 The treatment’s effectiveness in treating depression has been well-established, especially in cases of severe depression.
 That said, it does hold several disadvantages: first, ECT necessitates full sedation under anesthesia, which complicates its recovery process; second, the procedure can cause short-term memory loss, which deters many potential patients; finally, ECT has gained a rather negative public perception, much of it due to misinformation that characterizes it as a traumatic, personality-altering procedure.

-TMS: Transcranial Magnetic Stimulation has been publicly available since 2008, as a non-invasive option for patients with depression.
+TMS: Transcranial Magnetic Stimulation has been publicly available since 2008, as a non-invasive option for patients with major depressive disorder.
 The procedure sends out a series of electromagnetic pulses from a figure-8-shaped handheld device.
 The pulses are then used to regulate the neural activity of brain structures shown to be related to depression.

 Though TMS has been proven to be safe and effective in alleviating symptoms of depression, this original, standard form of TMS has been shown to hold certain limitations: first, the 8-coil’s relatively narrow scope means that only a few brain structures can be reached with each individual pulse.
 For this reason, standard TMS sometimes suffers from targeting issues, and may miss some of the relevant structures; additionally, standard TMS has trouble directly stimulating deeper structures in the brain structures, which can also potentially decrease its efficacy.